A RAID 1 recovery could be a hard nut to crack for those who are unaware of the ins and outs of the process. It can

 In a RAID arrays failure, the drive that has failed last has the recent copy of the information.
 The number of failed rebuild trials can dwindle the chances of a successful RAID 1 datarecovery.

 The RAID array is only as big as the smallest drive in the block.
 It is recommended to not create a RAID on old drives.
 This could lead to the deletion of the old files and cause a faulty RAID arrays.
 It is not suggested to rebuild the data if you cannot access the array.

 A RAID 1 is used for storage capacity that combines multiple or at least two disks for data redundancy in a cost-effective way.
 This further helps you experience the reliability and speed of an expensive hard drive.
 The RAID can mirror applications along with files.

 A RAID 1 is used in operations like online transactions, accounting systems, financial information, and emails.
 Hence, it proves to be the perfect choice for services that need to be fault-tolerant.
 Since two copies of data exist, if one copy fails, there is another.

 Another benefit that a RAID 1 offers is rebuilding the RAID 1 data in the least amount of time.
 It is so because it is possible to read data from any disk in the array since data is copied on all the drives.

-In case if you are looking to add more space and efficiency in performance to your storage, the number of storage disks in the array can be increased.
+In case if you are looking to add more space and efficiency in performance to your storage device, the number of storage disks in the array can be increased.

 The additional number of disks used in a RAID 1 could make it a bit more expensive than its counterparts.